Staff Profile:Dr Ruth Evans

 Ruth currently supervises research students in the field of geographies of care, disability and family relationships:

-- Gary Downing: Negotiating socio-sexual networks and youth transitions disabled young people.
+- Gary Downing: Disabled young people's socio-sexual networks and transitions in the UK.

 - Gudbjörg Ottósdóttir: Care and disability in refugee families in the South-East of England.

 Recent PhD graduates: